yashsahugtx/skype-docs/Skype/SkypeURIs/SkypeURITutorial_iOSApps.md

  _**Applies to:** Skype_

+> [!NOTE]
- >**Note:**  With the recent redesign of the Skype for iOS client, URIs are not currently supported on the Skype for iOS 5. _x_ branch.
+> With the recent redesign of the Skype for iOS client, URIs are not currently supported on the Skype for iOS 5. _x_ branch.

 ## Use Skype URIs in your iOS apps